tas.gov.au - external site

 When you visit the service centre you need:

-• a completed transfer application with a receipt signed by the last primary registered operator (seller), or
+• a completed transfer application (PDF, 239KB), signed by the last primary registered operator (seller), or

-• to have the reverse side of the current certificate of registration signed by the last primary registered operator (seller).
+• the current certificate of registration with the reverse side signed by the last primary registered operator (seller).

-The seller can also complete the declaration online together with a notice of disposal.
+The seller can also complete the seller declaration online together with a notice of disposal.

 You also need to: